-Making mistakes is part of being a human being.
-As a nurse, you’ll find that making a mistake is still somewhat normal, but here your mistakes may carry heavier consequences than you may be accustomed to.
-And in the world of healthcare, there is also the worry of malpractice suits against nurses or physicians that have made a mistake, not to mention lives hanging in the balance.
+The common saying goes: “to err is human.”
+As a nurse, making mistakes is bound to happen, but in healthcare mistakes may carry heavier consequences than in other work environments.
+And in the world of healthcare, there is the added the worry of malpractice suits against nurses or physicians that have made a mistake, not to mention lives hanging in the balance.

-One of the most common mistakes made in nursing is that of medication errors.
-The consequences can be critical and have long-lasting and immediate effects.
+One of the most common mistakes made in nursing is medication errors.
+The consequences of a medication error can be critical and long-lasting.
 As such, it is especially important to follow medication guidelines to eliminate the chances of mistakes.
 Many medical institutions use a scanner system that nurses use when giving medication that is meant to prevent medication errors.
 However, those are not always available and can make errors.
-To safeguard both nurses and patients, nurses use the “five rights” provide proper guidance.
-They are easy to remember, and following them will give you the security you need while giving medication to patients.
+To safeguard both nurses and patients, nurses use the “five rights of medication administration” when administering medications.
+They are easy to remember, and following them adds a layer of medication error prevention.

-When you are tasked with giving medication to a patient, you need to make absolutely sure that you are providing the correct medication.
-You should double and triple check the doctor’s orders, making note of both the generic and brand name of the medication.
-When you go to pull the medication, check that the prescription matches the name you are seeing on the dispensing machine.
+When a nurse gives a medication to a patient, it is imperative that the patient receives the correct medication.
+Nurses should double and triple check the medication orders (MAR), making note of both the generic and brand name of the medication.
+When the medication is retrieved, the nurse should check that the labeled name against that on the medication order.
 Giving the wrong medication to the patient can have numerous adverse effects, many of which cannot be predicted due to the patient’s particular medical history.
-When in doubt, ask for advice or help with making sure the medication on the order and the medication you have retrieved match exactly.
+When in doubt, ask for advice or help with making sure the medication on the order and the medication retrieved match exactly.

-When you have located the correct mediation and the right patient, you need to make sure the dose you are giving them is correct.
-Again, to do this, you’ll need to simply double-check with the doctor’s order.
-Check when you go to retrieve the medication and again when you go to administer it.
+When the nurse has located the right mediation and the right patient, the next step is to make sure the dose is correct.
+To do this, the medication packaging will be double-checked with the order.
+Nurses should check when the medication is retrieved and again when it is administered.
 Getting the dosage correct is absolutely vital; an incorrect dosage can have devastating effects and lead to serious problems or even death.

-Finally, we come to the last right in the list of ways to prevent errors in medication administration.
-The route refers to the actual physical method of administering medications.
-Drugs may be given orally, parenterally, topically, enterally, by inhalation or through injection.
-Many medications have different versions that can be administered in several different ways depending on the needs and specifications of the patients, so make sure you understand how the doctor wants the medication to be administered along with whether or not it is the best option for the patient.
+The route refers to the physical method of administering medications.
+Medications may be given orally, parenterally, topically, enterally, by inhalation, or by intermuscular injection.
+Many medications have different versions that can be administered in several different ways depending on the needs and specifications of the patients.
+The nurse should ensure they understand how the medication should to be administered along with whether or not it is the best option for the patient.